awsdocs/aws-batch-user-guide/doc_source/iam-policy-structure.md

 In an IAM policy statement, you can specify any API action from any service that supports IAM\.
 For AWS Batch, use the following prefix with the name of the API action: `batch:`\.
 For example: `batch:SubmitJob` and `batch:CreateComputeEnvironment`\.

-To specify multiple actions in a single statement, separate them with commas as follows:
+To specify multiple actions in a single statement, separate them with commas\.

 ```
 "Action": ["batch:action1", "batch:action2"]
 ```

 You can also specify multiple actions using wildcards \(\*\)\.
-For example, you can specify all actions whose name begins with the word "Describe" as follows:
+For example, you can specify all actions whose name begins with the word "Describe"\.

 ```
 "Action": "batch:Describe*"
 ```

-To specify all AWS Batch API actions, use the wildcard \(\*\) as follows:
+To specify all AWS Batch API actions, use the wildcard \(\*\)\.

 ```
 "Action": "batch:*"